-In order to avoid any illnesses that other birds might bring over by using our chicken’s waterer, I decided to make a waterer with nipples.
-I didn’t use the water pipe to attach nipples because, first we only have 2 hens and the effort would not be worth it.
+We use these galvanized poultry waterers in our coop.
+I decided to make a waterer with nipples, in order to avoid any illnesses that other birds might bring over by using our chicken’s waterer.
+I first found a project with an extended water pipe and nipples attached.
+First we only have 2 hens and the effort would not be worth it.
 Second, we don’t have a clean water source near our coop.

-I decided to use a beverage cooler jug.
-I knew I wouldn’t be able to use it during winter because nipples would freeze in freezing temperatures, but at least water would stay cool during summer and it was small enough to fit in the coop.
+Therefore, I decided to use a stand-alone beverage cooler jug.
+I knew I wouldn’t be able to use this during winter because nipples would freeze in Chicago weather, but at least the water would stay cool during summer.
+Also, it was small enough to fit in the coop.

-I’ve got a pack of 5 poultry nipples and ½ beverage cooler jug.
-We used drill bits to open holes on the bottom edge of the jug, referring to the manual inserted in the pack.
+We used drill bits to open holes on the bottom edge of the jug, referring to the manual inserted in the pack of the poultry nipple drinkers.
 We wrapped thread tape around the screw parts of the nipples and screwed the nipples into the holes.

 It’s just another safety precaution to keep our chickens healthy, especially with all the bird flu news in northern states.